 - Cover the dish with tin foil and bake for 35 minutes.

 - After 35 minutes, carefully uncover the veggies and make sure the potatoes are fork tender.
-If they are, you’re good to go.
-If they’re not quite cooked, recover and continue cooking, keeping an eye on them.

 - Sprinkle the vegetables with the cheese blend and bake another 25-30 minutes until the cheese is melted and the vegetables start to brown.